NeptuneMagicSauce/CatPi/README.md

 - auto run on boot

+- update capability: in the GUI? it needs to be bullet-proof for reverting broken updates maybe dedicated external gui: list commits of branch main list branches
+  or: use a gui for git, then compile

+- `upgrade_cat_pi`:
+  git fetch to get new tags
+  git stash if dirty
+  git pull --rebase if force pushed

 - when cat eats just after dispense, it pushes on the scale and the scale detects too much